Xu Kan: First

-Second submission to Later Zhao
+Second

-Despite that, Xu Kan once again rebelled in 320.
-Yang Jian camped himself at Xiapi while Cai Bao defeated Xu Kan at Tanqiu (檀丘, north-east of modern day, Linyi, Shandong).
-After his recent defeat, Xu Kan submitted to Shi Le's Later Zhao in September and asked him for reinforcements.
-Shi Le declined as he was facing larger problems on his part.
-On the contrary, Shi Le was overly demanding towards Xu Kan.
+Xu Kan once again rebelled in 320.
+Yang Jian camped himself at Xiapi while Cai Bao defeated Xu Kan at Tanqiu (檀丘, north-east of modern-day Linyi, Shandong).
+After his recent defeat, Xu Kan submitted to Shi Le's Later Zhao in September.
+When asked for reinforcements, Shi Le declined as he claimed was facing larger problems on his part, but on the contrary, he was also overly demanding toward Xu Kan.
 In the end, Shi Le only sent a few hundred cavalries under Wang Fudu (王伏都) to assist him, with Zhang Jing's (張敬) cavalries acting as reserves.

-Relations between Shi Le and Xu Kan broke down even further due to Wang Fudu's attitude.
-Wang displayed an arrogant demeanour towards Xu, refusing to treat him as his equal and even violating Xu's wife.
+Relations between Shi Le and Xu Kan broke down further due to Wang Fudu's attitude.
+Wang displayed an arrogant demeanour toward Xu Kan, refusing to treat him as his equal and violating his wife.
 Xu Kan was furious and began to doubt his alignment with Shi Le.
-Later, Zhang Jing moved his army to Dongping, and Xu Kan suspected that he was about to be attacked.
-Xu Kan killed Wang Fudu and 300 of his men before attempting to submit back to Jin.
+Zhang Jing then moved his army to Dongping and Xu Kan suspected he was about to be attacked.
+Xu Kan killed Wang Fudu and 300 of his men before attempting to re-submit to Jin.

-However, this time, Sima Rui refused to accept Xu Kan back.
+This time, Sima Rui refused to accept Xu Kan.
 He had grown irritated with his actions and believed that he would rebel again in the near future.
 Instead, he ordered Yang Jian and Cai Bao to intensify the campaign against him.
 In spite of Sima Rui's order, Yang Jian was still too cautious and refused to advance in order to face Xu Kan.
 Because of this, he was accused of cowardice and removed from his offices.
 Cai Bao was chosen to take over his command.

-Third submission to Later Zhao
+Third

 Shi Le was angered when he heard that Xu Kan had killed Wang Fudu.
 Shi Le ordered Zhang Jing to remain where he was while Shi Le sent Shi Hu with 40,000 cavalries to subdue Xu Kan.
 With Jin rejecting his surrender, Xu Kan sent his advisor, Liu Xiao (劉霄) to send his wife and children to Zhao's capital, Xiangguo to serve as hostages.
 Xu Kan pleaded with Shi Le to accept his surrender, and so Shi Le did.

-Cai Bao advanced into Biancheng (卞城, in modern day Sishui County, Shandong) where he was surprised to find that Shi Hu had camped himself in Juping (巨平, in modern day Tai'an, Shandong).
+Cai Bao advanced into Biancheng (卞城, in modern-day Sishui County, Shandong) where he was surprised to find that Shi Hu had camped himself in Juping (巨平, in modern-day Tai'an, Shandong).
 Cai Bao's army was encircled by Shi Hu and Xu Kan's forces.
 Cai Bao retreated to Xiapi after he was defeated by Shi Hu.
 Xu Kan attacked Cai Bao's supply lines in Tanqiu and killed his generals Lu Dang (陸黨) and Liu Chong (留寵).
 Cai Bao was later sentenced to death by Sima Rui in Jiankang for his defeat.